Country, Game and Canine Area

-Join The Terrier Team for a high speed, highly entertaining and very popular event of racing terrier.
-As they are released from the trap, watch them chase the lure in a desperate bid to win.
-Audience members and their four legged friends are invited in to the arena to take part and see how they fare in this fun and exciting show.
-As the finale, watch Pip the Jack Russell race a trained Hawk across the arena.
+The Terrier Team joined us for a high speed, highly entertaining and very popular event of racing terrier.
+As they were released from the trap, spectators watched them chase the lure in a desperate bid to win.
+Audience members and their four legged friends were also invited in to the arena to take part and see how they fared in this fun and exciting show.
+As the finale, Pip the Jack Russell raced a trained Hawk across the arena.
 Not one to be missed!

 The Mole Show

 A humorous insight into a strange world that lies beneath our feet- The Kingdom of the Mole.
-For many years man has battled with this unseen foe to eradicate them from fields and gardens and here at the Mole Show we will enlighten, educate and entertain as we explain in only a way that the Mole Show can why man’s plight so often fails!
+For many years man has battled with this unseen foe to eradicate them from fields and gardens and here at the Mole Show we enlightened, educated and entertained as we explained in only a way that the Mole Show can why man’s plight so often fails!

 With over 20 years experience we have a sound understanding of Show and Corporate needs.
 We are able to offer tailor-made gundog displays, incorporating an element of falconry and ferrets to compliment all types of Show and Corporate Event.
-Our Gamegoer team will be present throughout the day to assist with advice and tips on pet problems.
-Whilst our attractive static display will provide an opportunity for the show-goers to meet the “artistes” at close-quarters.
+Our Gamegoer team were present throughout the day to assist with advice and tips on pet problems.
+Whilst our attractive static display provided an opportunity for the show-goers to meet the “artistes” at close-quarters.